cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 />
 </div>

-In the above example, I'm interacting with the Ruby Mail gem to parse information from the inbound email.
-[Ruby Mail](https://github.com/mikel/mail){:target="_blank"}
+In the above example, I'm interacting with the [Ruby Mail](https://github.com/mikel/mail){:target="_blank"} gem to parse information from the inbound email.

-Since we're embracing the BYOV philosophy, we can also use the Rails console to accomplish the same task.
+Since we're fully embracing the BYOV philosophy, you can also use the Rails console to accomplish the same task.

-Inside your Rails console, you can find the last Inbound Email record, update it's status to `pending!`, then route the email to the PdfMailbox.
+Inside the Rails console, you can get the last `ActionMailbox::InboundEmail` record, update it's status to `pending`, then route the email to the `PdfMailbox`.

 ```ruby
 # In the Rails Console